-Based on the analysis provided in this justification report, the proposed zoning map amendments are consistent with and further the intent of the Comprehensive Plan as a whole, based in part on the following:
+Based on the analysis provided in this justification report, the proposed Comprehensive Plan amendments are consistent with and further the intent of the Comprehensive Plan as a whole, based in part on the following:

-- Provides an improved zoning map for the subject property that offers a mix of residential and non-residential land uses in a configuration that is economically viable based on the strategic location near the I-75 / 39th Avenue interchange - Provides greater protection of existing environmentally sensitive resources - Furthers the purpose of the Springhills Activity Center
+- Provides an improved future land use map for the subject property that offers a mix of residential and non-residential land uses in a configuration that is economically viable based on the strategic location near the I-75 / 39th Avenue interchange - Provides greater protection of existing environmentally sensitive resources - Furthers the purpose of the Springhills Activity Center - Updates certain Comprehensive Plan text to better address master planning, compatibility, resource protection and other related issues on the subject property

-Eric L. Godet President and CEO 300 East University Ave.
+Eric L. Godet

+President and CEO 300 East University Ave.
 Suite 100 Gainesville, FL 32601 egodet@gainesvillechamber.com Tel: 352.334.7100